 On Wednesday, the Federal Reserve Board released its January 2018 Beige Book update, a summary of commentary on current economic conditions by Federal Reserve District.
 The report included several observations pertaining to the U.S. agricultural economy.

 Cortney Cowley, an economist at the Federal Reserve Bank of Kansas City, indicated in an update last week ("As Winter Looms, Key Risks Keep Ag Outlook Cool") that, "Following steep declines for three consecutive years, farm income was expected to stabilize in 2017 and beyond.
 In inflation-adjusted dollars, real net farm income was forecast to be relatively unchanged from 2016."

-Today’s update provides a brief overview of updated USDA agricultural export data, with particular focus on perspective from some farm state Senators.
+Today’s update provides a brief overview of updated USDA agricultural export data, with particular focus on soybeans and grains.

 An update posted on Tuesday at the National Sustainable Agriculture Coalition (NSAC) blog indicated that, "Less than two weeks into the new year, and Congress already has an incredibly full plate.
 Both the House and Senate return to work this week (the Senate has officially been back since last week), and will need to immediately dig in their massive to-do lists, not least of which include finalizing fiscal year (FY) 2018 appropriations legislation, preparing for the FY 2019 budget, and tackling the soon-to-expire 2014 Farm Bill."

 President Donald Trump addressed the American Farm Bureau Federation’s (AFBF) 99th Annual Convention in Nashville, Tennessee on Monday.
 The President touched on a variety of issues, including tax reform, regulations, rural broadband, the Farm Bill, crop insurance, and trade.
 This post highlights some of the key points that the President made in his remarks to the AFBF Members.